tedstein/filemaker/README.txt

 Place the FileMaker API in the filemakerapi folder.

 The files you added should look like this:

 sites/all/libraries/filemakerapi/FileMaker/
 sites/all/libraries/filemakerapi/FileMaker.php

-Once the FileMaker API is copied into the module directory structure (as shown above), enable the module.
+Once the FileMaker API is copied into 'sites/all/libraries' directory structure (as shown above), enable the module.

 Set permissions.
 Unless you are user #1, you will not be able to access the FileMaker tabs.